 Why do you think it is important for LGBTQ+ to travel?

 Daan: I think traveling holds a great chance because that way places that are not exposed to people being openly LGBTQ+ will learn about it.
 That also helps the local LGBTQ+ community because they cannot be as open as a tourist can.

-How do you think can your website help with that?
+How do you think your website can help with that?

-Daan: We started our blog to showcase our travel story and attractive destinations but we also find that a lot of our followers find comfort in observing our trips and seeing us being openly gay in different parts of the world.
-Maybe they do not have the chance in their own lives to be who they are but at least we get to show them that there are places where it is possible.
+Daan: We started our blog to showcase our travel story and attractive destinations, but we also find that a lot of our followers find comfort in observing our trips and seeing us being openly gay in different parts of the world.
+Maybe they do not have the chance in their lives to be who they are but at least we get to show them that there are places where it is possible.